Advertiser disclosure

 The amount of money you are able to borrow in federal student loans depends on the loan type and if you are an undergraduate or graduate student.

-For direct subsidized loans and direct unsubsidized loans, there are limits on the amount you can borrow each academic year which is clearly stated in your financial aid package.
+For direct subsidized loans and direct unsubsidized loans, there are limits on the amount you can borrow each academic year.
+This should be clearly stated in your financial aid package.
 In addition, there is a maximum amount of direct subsidized and unsubsidized loans you can receive for your undergraduate and graduate study.

 What if I need more student loans?